-thanks to Joel Iskowitz for illustrating the six above covers brief video about The Plot to Save Socrates and some of my other books
+thanks to Joel Iskowitz for illustrating the seven above covers brief video about The Plot to Save Socrates and some of my other books

 Chronica - just published, sequel to The Plot to Save Socrates and Unburning Alexandria

 In this sequel to The Plot to Save Socrates and Unburning Alexandria, Sierra arrives in 2062, and finds the world has somewhat changed.
 Joe Biden was President from 2009-2017, and train travel is much more prominent.
 Was this due to the scrolls that she rescued from the ancient Library of Alexandria?
 Heron's Chronica, which describes how to build a time travel device and was one of the texts Sierra saved from burning, has not yet been published, and Sierra soon realizes that Heron is bent on doing everything in his lethal power to prevent that from happening.
 Her attempt to safeguard the Chronica, which she left in William Henry Appleton's keeping, takes her to the end of the 1890s, where she crosses paths with John Jacob Astor IV, Nikola Tesla, Thomas Edison, J. P. Morgan, film pioneers William Dickson and Edwin Porter, and other denizens of The Gilded Age.
 With the Chronica at large, the keys to time travel are up for grabs, and with it the history and future of the world.